-IDAHO

-Statute(s) and initial IDAHO CODE ANN. § 37-2739C (West 2021) (eff.
+IDAHO Statute(s) and initial effective date(s) IDAHO CODE ANN. § 37-2739С (West 2022) (eff.
 July 1, 2018).

-effective date(s)

-Substantive None.

-amendments to law(s)

-Individual(s) eligible for GS protection • Person acting in good faith who seeks medical assistance for any person experiencing a drug-related medical emergency.

-Person who experiences a drug-related medical emergency and

-needs medical assistance.

-Protection as to An eligible person may not be charged or prosecuted for possession

-controlled substance of (IDAHO CODE ANN. § 37-2732(c), (e) (West 2021)) or for being

-possession crimes under the influence of a controlled substance (IDAHO CODE ANN. § 37-2732c(a) (West 2021)).

-Protection as to drug An eligible person may not be charged or prosecuted for using or

-paraphernalia crimes possessing with intent to use drug paraphernalia (IDAHO CODE ANN. § 37-2734a(1) (West 2021)).

-Protection as to other None.

-crimes/violations

-Requirement(s) for the Evidence of the charge must have been obtained because of the

-protection to apply medical emergency and the need for medical assistance.

-Exception(s) to The existence of the protection is not grounds for suppression of

-protection evidence in other criminal charges.

-Reporting overdose a No.

-mitigating factor in sentencing

-Offenses subject to N/A

-mitigation

-Circumstance(s) when N/A

-mitigation applies

-Other provisions of None.

-note

-Express DIH or DDRD No.

-provision in state law

-Classification of DIH/DDRD offense N/A

-Circumstance(s) when N/A

-DIH/DRDD applies

-Affirmative defense of DIH/DDRD offense N/A

-Recently proposed legislation None.
+Substantive amendments to law(s) None.
+Individual(s) eligible for GS protection Person acting in good faith who seeks medical assistance for any person experiencing a drug-related medical emergency.
+Person who experiences a drug-related medical emergency and needs medical assistance.
+Protection as to controlled substance possession crimes An eligible person may not be charged or prosecuted for possession of (IDAHO CODE ANN. § 37-2732(c), (e) (West 2022)) or for being under the influence of a controlled substance (IDAHO CODE ANN. § 37-2732c(a) (West 2022)).
+Protection as to drug paraphernalia crimes An eligible person may not be charged or prosecuted for using or possessing with intent to use drug paraphernalia (IDAHO CODE ANN. § 37-2734a(1) (West 2022)).
+Protection as to other crimes/violations None.
+Requirement(s) for the protection to apply Evidence of the charge must have been obtained because of the medical emergency and the need for medical assistance.
+Exception(s) to protection The existence of the protection is not grounds for suppression of evidence in other criminal charges.
+Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None.
+Express DIH or DDRD provision in state law No. Classification of DIH/DDRD offense N/A Circumstance(s) when DIH/DRDD applies N/A Affirmative defense of DIH/DDRD offense N/A Recently proposed legislation None.